Pierre81385/adoptADog/README.md

 # Questions

-If you have any questions feel free to contact me and fellow contributors at: rgeisreiter@yahoo.com
+If you have any questions feel free to contact me at pjb.den@gmail.com